FogNetwork/Tsunami/README.md

 **How can I get new domains?**

-Join our discord for more Tsunami links
+Join our [discord}(https://discord.gg/yk33HZSZkU) for more Tsunami links

 **Captcha not working/issues**